vrk-kpa/X-Road/doc/Manuals/LoadBalancing/ig-lb_loadbalancing-draft.md

   a member of the cluster.
 The replication is one-way from master to slaves and the slaves should treat the configuration as read-only.
 * The cluster nodes can continue operation if the master fails but the configuration can not be changed until:
-  - the master becomes back on-line, or
+  - the master becomes back online, or
-  - some other node is manually promoted to the master.
+  - some other node is manually promoted to be the master.
 * If a node fails, the messages being processed by that node are lost.
   - It is the responsibility of the load balancer component to detect the failure and route further messages to other nodes.
     Because there potentially is some delay before the failure is noticed, some messages might be lost due to the delay.
-  - Recovering any lost messages is currently out-of-scope of the support implementation.
+  - Recovering lost messages is not supported by the load balancing support.
 * Configuration updates are asynchronous and the cluster state is eventually consistent.
 * If the master node fails or communication is interrupted during a configuration update, each slave should have a valid configuration, but the cluster state can be inconsistent (some members might have the old configuration while some might have received all the changes).

-### 2.2 Communication with external security servers: The cluster from the point of view of a cluster security server client
+### 2.2 Communication with external servers and services: The cluster from the point of view of a client or service

 When external security servers communicate with the cluster, they see only the public IP address of the cluster which is registered to the global configuration as the security server address.
 From the caller point of view, this case is analogous